Recovery of Future Data via Convolution Nuclear Norm Minimization: Analysis and Algorithms

 \end{coro}

-The above theorems imply that the sampling complexity, the lower bound of $\rho_0$, has no direct link to the tensor dimension $m$.
-This is quite unlike the random sampling based matrix completion theories (e.g.,~\cite{Candes:2009:math,Chen:2015:tit}), which suggest that the sampling complexity required for recovering the convolution matrix, $\mathcal{A}_m(L_0)\in\mathbb{R}^{m\times{}m}$, can be as low as $O(\mu_m(L_0)r_m(L_0)(\log{m})^2/m)$~\cite{Chen:2015:tit}, and which gives that the complexity should tend to decrease as $m$ grows.
-In fact, there is no conflict because, as pointed out by~\cite{liu:tpami:2021}, the sampling regime under forecasting is deterministic rather than random.
+As aforementioned, the kernel size should be made positively proportional to the tensor size, i.e., $k=\mathcal{O}(m)$.
+Thus, the above theorems suggest that the success of CNNM (and $\mathrm{DFT}_{\ell_1}$) requires $\rho_0 > 1 - \mathcal{O}(1/r_k(\mathbf{L}_0))$, which says that the sampling bound, the lower bound of $\rho_0$, has no direct link to the tensor dimension $m$.
+This is quite unlike the random sampling based matrix completion theories (e.g.,~\cite{Candes:2009:math,Chen:2015:tit}).
+To be more precise, consider the case of $k=m$ for simplicity.
+According to~\cite{Chen:2015:tit}, the sampling complexity required for recovering the convolution matrix, $\mathcal{A}_m(\mathbf{L}_0)\in\mathbb{R}^{m\times{}m}$, can be as low as $\mathcal{O}(r_m(\mathbf{L}_0)(\log{m})^2/m)$, which gives that the sampling bound should tend to decrease as $m$ grows.
+In fact, there is no conflict because the sampling regime under forecasting is deterministic rather than random.
 Figure~\ref{fig:sc} illustrates that the results derived from random sampling cannot apply to forecasting, confirming the certainty of our result.
+Even more, the sampling bound $1 - \mathcal{O}(1/r_k(\mathbf{L}_0))$ is pretty tight under the setup of forecasting, as we will show in Section~\ref{sec:exp:simu}.

-In practice, the observed data is often a noisy version of $\mathcal{P}_{\Omega}(L_0)$---or the target $L_0$ is not strictly convolutionally low-rank as equal.
+In practice, the observed data is often a noisy version of $\mathcal{P}_{\Omega}(\mathbf{L}_0)$---or the target $\mathbf{L}_0$ is not strictly convolutionally low-rank as equal.
 In this case, one should relax the equality constraint and consider instead the following:

-where $\mathcal{P}_{\Omega}(M)$ denotes an observation of $\mathcal{P}_{\Omega}(L_0)$, and $\epsilon\geq0$ is a parameter.
+where $\mathcal{P}_{\Omega}(\mathbf{M})$ denotes an observation of $\mathcal{P}_{\Omega}(\mathbf{L}_0)$, and $\epsilon\geq0$ is a parameter.
 The following theorem guarantees the recovery accuracy of~\eqref{eq:cnnm:noisy}.

 \begin{theo}[Noisy] Use the same notations as in Theorem~\ref{main:thm:cnnm:noiseless}.
-Suppose that $\|\mathcal{P}_{\Omega}(M - L_0)\|_F\leq\epsilon$.
+Suppose that $\|\mathcal{P}_{\Omega}(\mathbf{M} - \mathbf{L}_0)\|_F\leq\epsilon$.
 If

-then any optimal solution $L_o$ to the CNNM program~\eqref{eq:cnnm:noisy} gives a near recovery to the target tensor $L_0$, in a sense that
+then any optimal solution $\mathbf{L}_o$ to the CNNM program~\eqref{eq:cnnm:noisy} gives a near recovery to the target tensor $\mathbf{L}_0$, in a sense that